About the major

 Yes and this is highly encouraged.
 OSU has many study, intern, and research abroad opportunities.
 Please check out the Office of Global Opportunities (OSU GO) to browse all the countries and program offerings.

 What are the specific course requirements for this major?

-The DCA major has a core requirement of 5 classes: ART 121, NMC 100, NMC 101, NMC 260, & NMC 301.
+The DCA major has a core requirement of 5 classes: NMC 100, NMC 101, NMC 260, & NMC 301.
+The BFA has an additional requirement of ART 121.
 In addition to the core, students are required to complete other coursework depending on their degree type (BA, BS, BFA).

 Does this major require a minor?
 If so, what minor(s) might best complement this major?

 This major does not require a minor.
 Students are encouraged to do a major that is of interest to them.
 Past students have minored in Theatre Arts, Visual Arts, Photography, Business & Entrepreneurship, Foreign Languages and even Chemistry!